eflautt/ga-data-science/lessons/readme.md

 ## Available Materials

-We've supplied a folder with materials for each lesson, including the following:
+For every lesson, we've supplied a folder full of materials, including the following:

 | Materials | Description | How to Use It |
 |----|---------|---------------|